Wales duo Williams and Baldwin miss France trip

 He had been included at full-back instead of Leigh Halfpenny who had worn the number 15 jersey against England.

-Halfpenny was left out of the Italy side because he had tight hamstrings but he is training with Wales.
+Halfpenny was left out of the Italy side because he had tight hamstrings but is training with Wales.

 Baldwin, 34, came on as a replacement for captain Ken Owens against Italy before being forced off soon after.
 Owens returned to the field for the last few minutes.